Road Fund

 Maintaining our Orphan Road

-The unpaved portion of Grand Marsh Bay Road offers an option and an escape route when the paved road is impassible.
+The unpaved portion of Grand Marsh Bay Road offers an escape route when the paved road is impassible.
+More frequent, more intense storms make this an eventual likelihood.

 We access this road via deeded right-of-way; it is maintained solely by the voluntary work and contributions of Corea by the Sea residents.

-Resident Mel Jackson, long-time volunteer “manager” of the road, writes:
+Resident Mel Jackson, long-time volunteer and former “manager” of the road, and Tom McKeag, current road manager, write:

 As most everyone knows, the 0.6 mile dirt road across the Oceanside Meadows’ field is a deeded right of way that connects two town roads, the Corea Road and Grand Marsh Bay Road.
 This road over private property will likely remain dirt for the foreseeable future.
 It is the shortest route to Prospect Harbor and beyond for about 60 peninsula families (all households on GMBR, Peninsula, Bay Point, Roaring Brook, and those along Paul Bunyan north of lots in the 360's, including Peninsula Shores).
 It is also the most direct access to our part of town for police, fire, and EMS services.
 But most importantly, for the several times each year when downed power lines or fallen trees block access to large sections of Paul Bunyan, the dirt road is the only way in or out.